 3.3.8 Short Leave Process

 Short leave is for up to e.g. 3 working days per year for employees to attend matters of a personal and pressing nature that arise with little or no notice and require immediate attention and which cannot be conducted outside of normal business hours.
 In this leave employee will take few hours leave to manage his/her emergency issue.
-In this module employee needs to apply this for leave and the approval process is given below:
+In this module employee needs to apply this for leave and the approval process is given below: Who will approve the short leave?